eng-abdelrahman-sharaf/eng-abdelrahman-sharaf/my_projects/programming_concepts/readme.md

 ﻿# programming concepts

 ## fibonacci O(1) 😎 (python)
-This fibonacci depends on a formula that doesn't use sigma and has O(1) time complexity
+This fibonacci depends on a formula that doesn't use sigma and has O(1)

 The formula